George Frederick Bristow: Career

-George F. Bristow joined the first violin section of the New York Philharmonic Society Orchestra in 1843 at the age of seventeen, and remained there until 1879.
+George F. Bristow was an inaugural member of the New York Philharmonic Society Orchestra, where he began in 1843 in the first violin section, age 17.
+He remained there until 1879.
 The New York Philharmonic's records indicate that he was concertmaster between 1850 and 1853.

-In the 1850s, Bristow became conductor of two choral organizations, the New York Harmonic Society and the Mendelssohn Union (and later several church choirs).
+In the 1850s, Bristow became conductor of two choral organizations, the New York Harmonic Society and the Mendelssohn Union (and later several church choirs); he was also the concertmaster of the touring orchestra for Swedish opera singer Jenny Lind.

 In 1854, he began his long career as a music educator in the public schools of New York.
+One of his notable students was pianist and conductor William Rogers Chapman.

 Music

 Bristow's compositional output is divided in three periods: his early years, during which most of the compositions are instrumental; the middle period beginning in 1852, during which he wrote more than forty works, several of them lengthy and imposing; and the late period, beginning in 1879 with Bristow's resignation from the New York Philharmonic.
 Of the 135 compositions listed in Rogers’ dissertation on Bristow's music, one-third are choral or vocal.
 Seven of his choral works are choral/orchestral pieces, and twenty-seven compositions are smaller pieces, most of which were composed for church choirs that he led.
 Both the short sacred works and the large choral/orchestral compositions are evenly divided between the middle and late periods.